LiskArchive/lisk-sdk/protocol-specs/generators/block_processing_multisignatures/README.md

 ```

 Sign transactions from a multisignature account:
-(can be done ONLY immediately after createing the transaction to be signed)
+(can be done ONLY immediately after creating the transaction to be signed)

 ```javascript
 chainStateBuilder